Pikkius/3DOnco/README.md

   <img src="Figures/CASES.PNG" alt="drawing" width="550"/>
 </p>

 If we consider the 5' gene and it transcribes in the + strand, or the 3' gene that transcribes in the - strand, the portion of the gene that preceeds the breakpoint is selected.

-On the other hand, if we consier the 5' gene that transcribes in the - strand or the 5+ gene that transcribes in the + strand, we take the portion of the gene that follows the breakpoint.
+On the other hand, if we consider the 5' gene that transcribes in the - strand or the 5+ gene that transcribes in the + strand, we take the portion of the gene that follows the breakpoint.

-Moreover we have to take into account the position of the break points.
+Moreover we have to take into account the **position of the breakpoints**:

-If the break point is inside a CDS for both the genes the transcripts are merged together based on the previous rules.
+* if the break point is inside a **CDS** for both the genes the transcripts are merged together based on the previous rules;

-But we need to be more carefull if the break point is inside an intron or inside an Untranslated Region (UTR)
+* if the breakpoint is inside an **intron** or inside an **Untranslated Region** (UTR) we need to do further considerations.

 <b>5' gene transcribes with + sign:</b>